tanho63/tanho63/README.md

 In past lives, I have been a: residential property manager, construction data analyst, fantasy football writer, live-coding streamer, marathon rower, adult rowing coach, and more.

-Away from my keyboard, I enjoy skiing, powerlifting, cooking, and hanging out with my dog Jasper.
+Away from my keyboard, I enjoy powerlifting, rowing, skiing, cooking, and hanging out with my dog Jasper.

 ### What am I up to now?